sparten11740/allmylights/README.md

 - [Attribution](#attribution)

 ## What am I?
-I am a little command line utility that is meant to synchronize your ambient lighting and RGB peripherals.
-I serve as a broker that consumes input values via MQTT and applies those to a number of configurable sinks:
+I am a command line app that synchronizes your ambient lighting and RGB peripherals.
+I serve as a broker that consumes input values through MQTT and other sources, and applies those to a number of configurable sinks.
 Those can be an OpenRGB instance, Chroma enabled devices, or your Desktop wallpaper.